JacksonBurns/Crow/README.md

 ## Support
 If you need help with setting up Crow, finding out how to retrieve data from your HTE instrument, or you find this program at all helpful, send me a message here: jburnsky@udel.edu with the subject line "Crow" and your name.

+To contribute to project, report or a bug, or request a new feature, open a pull request using one of the provided templates.